kranti-up/clemcore/docs/logging_and_scoring.md

 # Keeping Records of Interactions
 When a clemgame is run, the `GameMaster` class (and the `DialogueGameMaster` class inheriting from it) produces a record of interactions.
-This record is stored as a JSON file named `interactions.json` in a `records/<model>/<gamename>` subdirectory corresponding to the experiment and episode.
+This is done using the `GameInteractionsRecorder`class, instantiated when the `GameMaster` is.
+The record is stored as a JSON file named `interactions.json` in a `records/<model>/<gamename>` subdirectory corresponding to the experiment and episode.
 For example, the interactions recorded for the openchat-3.5 model as both players of the `taboo` clemgame experiment `0_high_en` `episode_0` (corresponding to the first instance of this experiment) are stored in `records/openchat_3.5-t0.0--openchat_3.5-t0.0/taboo/0_high_en/episode_0/`.

 The game master should record every interaction that is necessary to score the game, to generate the dialogue transcripts and other relevant information for posterior inspection of the interactions.

-This is taken care of by the `GameRecorder` class, which has methods to log various types of information:
+This is taken care of by the `GameInteractionsRecorder` class, which has methods to log various types of information:

 - `log_players`: Must be called once, in the game setup, to log the description of the agents playing each role in the game.
+The automated player adding of `DialogueGameMaster` takes care of this.
-- `log_event`: Must be called to log every action; see [Logging Interaction](#logging-interaction).
+- `log_event`: Must be called to log every game-specific round-level action; see [Logging Interaction](#logging-interaction).
-- `log_next_turn`: Must be called at the beginning of every game turn; what constitutes a turns is a decision of the game designer.
+- `log_next_round`: Must be called at the beginning of every game round; what constitutes a round is a decision of the game designer. `DialogueGameMaster` default methods already take care of this.
 - `log_key`: Can be used to log game-specific episode-level keys and values.

-The `GameMaster` class inherits these methods from `GameRecorder`.
+The `GameMaster` class inherits these methods from `GameEventSource`.
+It adds a GM-related shortcut method:

+- `log_to_self`: Logs a GM->GM 'message' for game processing related records that will show up in transcripts.

-The `DialogueGameMaster` class inherits these methods from `GameMaster`, and has additional logging methods:
+The `DialogueGameMaster` class inherits these methods from `GameMaster`.

-- `log_message_to`: Logs a GM->Player `send_message` action.
-- `log_message_to_self`: Logs a GM->GM `metadata` action.
-- `log_to_self`: Logs a GM->GM action of a type passed as `type_` argument.
-This method is useful to record both standard and custom scoring-relevant actions.
 ## Logging Players
 The GameMaster `setup` method must call `log_players` passing a dictionary that maps player identifier strings to a description of the player (e.g. is it a pretrained model, a human, or a program).